GeorgeWuzy/ViTacGen/README.md

 # During training, you may set:
 export QT_QPA_PLATFORM=offscreen

-# During inference, you need to unset it:
+# During inference, you may unset it:
 unset QT_QPA_PLATFORM
 ```